EdwardBurroughes/carbon-projects-api/README.md

 - Paginating or filtering the results via query params.
 - Introducing caching - to prevent re-querying the table everytime the endpoint is called.
 - Meta-data included in the response i.e. how many results are returned, next and previous page URLs.
+- Adding CORs if there is frontend code accessing this API
+- Adding security - i.e. Oauth